jetbalagtas/assignment-peralta/README.md

 ### Installation

-If you want to work on it, you can clone this repository, In your terminal, enter:
+If you want to work on it, you can clone this repository.
+In your terminal, enter:

 ```git clone git@github.com:jetbalagtas/peralta.git && cd peralta```